Is There a Dimmer Outlook Ahead for Unilever PLC (UL)?

 UL’s Market Performance

-UL stocks went up by 0.88% for the week, with a monthly jump of 5.32% and a quarterly performance of 11.77%, while its annual performance rate touched 18.18%.
-The volatility ratio for the week stands at 0.85% while the volatility levels for the past 30 days are set at 0.92% for Unilever PLC.
-The simple moving average for the period of the last 20 days is 2.89% for UL stocks with a simple moving average of 3.24% for the last 200 days.
+UL stocks went down by -2.04% for the week, with a monthly jump of 4.84% and a quarterly performance of 14.37%, while its annual performance rate touched 11.06%.
+The volatility ratio for the week stands at 0.95% while the volatility levels for the past 30 days are set at 0.95% for Unilever PLC.
+The simple moving average for the period of the last 20 days is -0.82% for UL stocks with a simple moving average of 1.12% for the last 200 days.

-During the last 5 trading sessions, UL rose by +0.88%, which changed the moving average for the period of 200-days by -1.57% in comparison to the 20-day moving average, which settled at $59.25.
-In addition, Unilever PLC saw 0.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UL fell by -2.04%, which changed the moving average for the period of 200-days by +1.29% in comparison to the 20-day moving average, which settled at $60.06.
+In addition, Unilever PLC saw -1.36% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for UL